random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 caster to everyone in a sphere with a 20' radius.
 LUCK roll for half DMG.

-5. Fly (Range:Touch, Duration:1 turn level) Ariel movement of 180' per
+5. Fly (Range:Touch, Duration:1 turn per LVL) Ariel movement of 180' per
 turn.

 6. Haste (Range:60', Duration:1 turn) Target receives double movement